-I kept revisiting urban locations and captured them from the same angle.
-In the finished works, the days appear projected on each other, showing the time flowing, revealing our fading memory and insignificance.
-Both the living and the moving visually dissolve and lose their face.
-Our boundaries are blurred so that time becomes a passage.
+With my video and photographic series MATTER, I revisited urban locations, capturing them from the same angle.
+In the finished works, the days and moments appear projected onto each other, time flowing, revealing our fading memories and insignificance.
+Time becomes something we can see, a passage.
+We visually dissolve and lose permanency.
+Our boundaries are blurred.

 Only the traffic lights remain in their own clearly legible world.